aimanalhazmi/ECG-Time-Series-Classification/README.md

 python3 main.py --mode predict --task modeling_augmented --model outputs/train_results_augmented_ECGClassifier_20250710_173927/final_model_augmentation_task.pt
 ```

+- **Specifying a Model**: The --model argument is required in predict mode.
+You must provide the full path to a trained .pt model file.
--   **Automatic Model Detection**: By default, the script automatically finds the most recently trained model in the `outputs/` directory.
-It intelligently infers the model architecture (e.g., `ECGClassifier`) from the directory name and loads the correct model.
+- **Automatic Model Detection**: If the specified --model path does not exist, the script automatically searches the outputs/ directory for the most recently trained model.
+It also infers the appropriate model architecture (e.g., ECGClassifier) from the directory name and loads the correct model.
--   **Specifying a Model**: To use a specific model file, update the `BEST_MODEL_PATH` variable in `config.py` with the direct path to your `best_model.pt` file.
-    ```python
-    # In config.py, to specify a model for prediction
-    BEST_MODEL_PATH = "outputs/train_results_SimplifiedECGClassifier_20250708_160000/final_model_augmentation_task.pt"
-    ```
+- **Error on Omission**: If the --model argument is omitted entirely, the script will raise an error and terminate.
--   Prediction results will be saved in a new directory named after the model being tested, such as `outputs/test_results_SimplifiedECGClassifier/`.
+-   **Prediction Output**: Prediction results will be saved in a new directory named after the model being tested, such as `outputs/test_results_SimplifiedECGClassifier/`.

 ## Team